kimono-koans/httm/README.md

     fi

     # check whether files differ (e.g. if current version is identical to previous version)
-    # this condition should only be relevant to the 'live' version, which could be the same as
-    # the version which is currently the latest snapshot version (see also the "--no-live" flag)
     if [[ ! -z "$( diff -q  "$previous_version" "$current_version" )" ]]; then
         # print that current version and previous version that differ
         diff -q  "$previous_version" "$current_version"